Quilt designs and fabric choices tell a quilter’s story in a memory quilt

 Pink, red, and green Proteas flowers dot the landscape of Cape Town and around the Cape of Good Hope.
 There wasn’t a question about including them in my memory quilt.
 With Ronél’s embroidery taking the center position, the paper-pieced hexagon flowers around it began the diamond.
 I added rows of foundation-pieced Proteas and larger flowers.
 I’m convinced that Linda J. Hahn’s Carnivale collection from Northcott Banyan Batiks was designed to capture the fields of color we saw everywhere.

 And, to add more essence of South Africa, I tea-stained the background fabric with South African Rooibos tea.
 The tea stain cast the perfect aged coloring for my memory quilt.
+You can find the pattern for the FRACTURED DIAMONDS quilt here.

 Discovering a legendary Cape Town art quilter…